DylanMeeus/springboot_jwt_blog/_posts/2016-05-23-how-to-motivate-your-employees.markdown

 Startups die because they run out of morale.

+{% include tweet_quote.html quote_text="Startups die because they run out of morale." %}

 And the companies that make it through the hard times and come out stronger on the other end are not the ones with the best perks or the ones that pay the most.
 They're the ones where people feel deeply invested in their work, where they actually garner meaning out of it, where they're motivated to succeed by something intrinsic to them rather than externally imposed.

 The only way to build a culture like that is to build meaning into the work that you and your team do everyday.
 Here are some practical ways to start doing that today.

 ## 1. Write Up A Mission Statement

 When it comes to motivation, money isn't enough.
 Counter-intuitively, money actually seems to dampen our [intrinsic sense of motivation](https://hbr.org/2013/04/does-money-really-affect-motiv/).
 What builds it up, on the other hand, is the idea that you're pursuing a higher mission while you're at work.

 It's really easy to say, "Well, I'm a B2B SaaS adtech company, so we can't have some fancy higher mission,” but companies in “boring” industries can have cultures that are just as powerful as any other company.